 When it comes to the potential of Data in business, the only practical limitations are the availability and usability of relevant Data, as well as your own imagination.

 It's also worth keeping in mind that regulations regarding the use of personal Data are applicable, including GDPR and CCPA.
-The management and protection of business Data should be a priority for your organization, especially when it relates to personal or sensitive information.
+The management and protection of business Data should be a priority for your organisation, especially when it relates to personal or sensitive information.
 According to research from DLA Piper, between January 26, 2020, and January 27, 2021: